 Payday Advance App Pros and Cons

-“Almost 80% of U.S. workers live paycheck to paycheck and given the timing of their paychecks, don’t have the means to meet both their basic needs and unexpected emergencies,.
-These apps are a fast, convenient, more affordable way to get an advance.”
+Nearly 54% of consumers in the U.S. live paycheck to paycheck and don’t have the means to meet both their basic needs and unexpected emergencies.
+These apps are a fast, convenient, and more affordable way to get an advance.

-Siddiqi says payday advance apps are a better option than running the risk of overdrafting your checking account.
+Siddiqi agrees, noting that payday advance apps are a better option than running the risk of overdrafting your checking account.
 The average overdraft fee banks charge is $35.
 When you run the numbers side-by-side, payday advance apps come out ahead, he says.

 The downside?
 Being able to tap into your earnings ahead of payday can do more harm than good financially, especially if you’re not using the apps wisely.